Masirah Island: Ecology

+The island is an important hatching ground for loggerhead sea turtles, similar in importance to the beaches at Ras al Hadd and nearby Ras al-Jinz as a hatching ground for green sea turtles.
+A critically-endangered local population of humpback whales also migrate in the waters surrounding the island and Masirah gulf.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports many species of waders and seabirds, as well as Egyptian vultures.

 Climate

 Saiq has a hot desert climate (Köppen climate classification BWh) with hot summers and warm winters.
 Precipitation is low, and falls mainly from February to April as well as in the brief monsoon season from June to August.